 The lab is well equipped with computational and eye-tracking technologies, and is particularly well suited to build and evaluate large-scale computational models of cognition due Indiana's supercomputing resources, most notably Big Red, Libra, and the Quarry cluster.

-April/2014: Mike has been honored with the 2014 Psychonomic Society Outstanding Early Career Award.
+Sept/2014: Mike has been honored with the 2014 Psychonomic Society Outstanding Early Career Award.

 March/2014: Sadly, Thomas Landauer passed away March 26th.
 Tom was a great man and outstanding mentor.
 His contributions to the field of cognitive science cannot be overestimated.
 He will be greatly missed.
 His obituary is here.